withastro/docs/src/pages/en/guides/migration-guide/from-nextjs.md

 - Astro projects can also be SSG or SSR.
 (Support for per-page rendering strategy is planned.)
 - Astro has support for NPM package usage, including several for React.
 You may be able to keep some or all of your existing React components and dependencies.

-## Key Differences
+## Key Differences between Next.js and Astro

-Now that you understand the ways that Astro and Next.js align, how do they diverge?
+When you rebuild your Next site in Astro, you will notice some important differences.

 ### React App vs MPA